Shaadalam9/pedestrians-in-youtube/README.md

 Locations of cities with footage in dataset. -->

 [![Locations of cities with footage in dataset](figures/mapbox_map.png)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/youtube-pedestrian/blob/main/figures/mapbox_map.html)
-Locations of cities with footage in dataset.
+Locations of cities with footage in dataset. *Note:* continents are based on geography, i.e., the cities in Russia east from Ural mountains are shown as Asia.

 <!-- [![Crossing decision time and crossing speed (sorted by countries)](figures/consolidated.png)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/youtube-pedestrian/blob/main/figures/consolidated.html)
 Crossing decision time and crossing speed (sorted by countries). -->